3GA/kano-screenshot/README.md

 This is the case with applications like Minecraft.

 It also is capable of cropping areas from the screenshot by coordinates and by application name.

+When invoked without parameters it defaults to taking a complete screenshot saved in the file kano-screenshot.png on the current directory.

 Here's a practical usage transcript to better understand how to use it.

 ```